nidnogg/kubernetes-hy/README.md

 # kubernetes-hy
-Solutions to the Univ. of Helsinki's https://devopswithkubernetes.com course
+Solutions to the Univ. of Helsinki's [DevOps with Kubernetes](https://devopswithkubernetes.com) course